Skip to main content

 The vocational education of future farmers is a key factor in raising awareness of animal welfare.
 A proactive and routine assessment of animal welfare indicators on farms, as well as careful observation of livestock, can promote empathy towards animals.
 However, this topic has so far rarely been included in agricultural vocational education, vocational schools, inter-company training courses, or in agricultural training companies.

 To date, there has been minimal investigation into the dissemination and use of existing tools for animal welfare assessment, especially in agricultural training companies.
-Therefore, we aim to conduct a wide-spread survey on agricultural training farms in Lower Saxony.
+Therefore, we conducted a wide-spread survey on agricultural training farms in Lower Saxony.

-We will develop innovative concepts of teaching and learning to provide a clear understanding of animal welfare, to improve knowledge regarding the natural behaviour and needs of cattle and pigs, and to enhance skills in the observation and the identification of animal welfare issues.
+We developed innovative concepts of teaching and learning to provide a clear understanding of animal welfare, to improve knowledge regarding the natural behaviour and needs of cattle and pigs, and to enhance skills in the observation and the identification of animal welfare issues.

 This project is intended to pique interest, to stimulate a willingness to engage with the topic and to ultimately establish a comprehensive competence in animal welfare.